intel/MultiArchUefiPkg/Docs/Building.md

 provide the sole console in the system (i.e. there is no serial console), UefiDebugLibConOut will not work, _and_ you will have to take out gEfiSimpleTextOutProtocolGuid from the [DEPEX clause](../Drivers/Emulator/Emulator.inf) or the driver will not load.

-For binary-included builds, don't forget to update `Drivers/EmulatorBin/EmulatorDxe.depex` with the generated file after a Quick Start build (`find Build/MultiArchUefiPkg/ | grep depex`).
+For binary-included builds, don't forget to update `Drivers/EmulatorBin/EmulatorDxe.depex`.
+You can do this with the file generated as part of a [standalone driver build](#quick-start):

+        $ build -a RISCV64 -t GCC -p MultiArchUefiPkg/Emulator.dsc -b RELEASE
+        $ cp  `find Build/MultiArchUefiPkg/ | grep depex | sed 1q` MultiArchUefiPkg/Drivers/EmulatorBin/EmulatorDxe.depex